About School Sport Victoria

 Richard Colman says, ''I am very passionate about School Sport Victoria because this is where my sporting life began 20 years ago.
 And without that opportunity, I would never have achieved what I have in that time or been able to be an athlete and had the experiences I have around the world.
 I am now coaching and helping the next generation of athletes and hopefully future Australian stars.
 Being part of SSV team is one way I can help as many athletes as possible on and off the track to be successful in life.''

 Richard first competed for Australia at the 2002 IPC world athletics championships in Lyon, France where he came away with a Bronze medal in the T53 400m.
 Two years later, Richard won a Gold in the T53 800m and a Silver medal in the 4x100m at his first Paralympic Games in Athens.

 In 2006 Richard won a Bronze medal in the T53 800m at the IPC World Athletics Championships in Assen, The Netherlands.
 In 2008 Richard won a Silver medal in the T53 200m and a Bronze in the T53 400m at the Beijing Paralympic Games.

 In 2010 Richard competed at the Commonwealth Games in Delhi, India, in the T54 1500m, winning a silver medal.
 Then in 2011 he won his first IPC World Athletics Championship gold medal, in the T53 800m, and silver in the T53 400m.
 In the same year Richard also won the T53 400m Gold medal at the IAAF World Championships in Deagu, South Korea.

 We are pleased to have Richard on the on the SSV coaching team and as a School Sport Victoria Ambassador.

 Australian 800m Athlete

 As a sport obsessed child, Kelly participated in many sports, where she found she had a knack for running fast.
-She was a successful junior in Queensland winning several State and National track and cross country championships.
-After following her family to Melbourne Kelly continued to run, proudly representing her school Caulfield Grammar and local club Glenhuntly, where she continued to achieve a high level of success.
+Kelly was a successful as a junior athlete winning several State and National track and cross country championships.
+Kelly continued to run, proudly representing her school and local club Glenhuntly, where she continued to achieve a high level of success.